Reporting and Communicating Emergencies

 4. Door-to-door communication via notification of building coordinators and resident assistants – initiated by Campus Safety

-5. Optional Emergency Alert System - create a free account by clicking HERE.
+5. Optional Emergency Alert System - create a free account to the E2 Campus Alert System.

 * The content of this message will be determined by the president in consultation with Campus Safety.
 The president will have several, pre-crafted messages on hand to consider in the determination of an appropriate emergency message.
 Once notified, the Vice President for Institutional Advancement and University Relations (VPIAUR) and Executive Director Marketing and Communications (EDMC) will assist with the creation of subsequent messages.